Bill Hamid: Return to D.C. United

-Memphis 901
+Later career

 On March 20, 2023, Hamid joined USL Championship club Memphis 901 for the 2023 season.
 Hamid and Memphis mutually agreed to terminate his contract early on August 18, 2023.

-Northern Virginia

 Hamid appeared for Northern Virginia FC in their 2024 U.S. Open Cup match, a 3–2 loss to Carolina Core.

-Virginia Dream

 On April 2, 2024, Virginia Dream announced that Hamid would be joining the club as a player and goalkeeping coach for their 2024 United Premier Soccer League season.

-Maryland Bobcats

 On September 3, 2024, Maryland Bobcats announced that Hamid would be joining the club for the remainder of their 2024 season.
 (Pending National Independent Soccer Association and United States Soccer Federation Approval).

-Since the addition of Hamid, the Maryland Bobcats gone on a 2-game winning streak.
-Through his first two games with the team, Hamid has registered 2 Clean Sheets in 180 minutes of play.
-The Maryland Bobcats have since cliched 1st Place in the East Region of National Independent Soccer Association.

-Miami FC

 In February 2025, Hamid joined USL Championship club Miami FC.
-The move brings him closer to his younger sister Jasmin Hamid, who plays for Fort Lauderdale United in the USL Super League.
+The move brought him closer to his younger sister Jasmine Hamid, a player for Fort Lauderdale United in the USL Super League.

-Tampa Bay Rowdies

 In August 2025, Hamid moved to the Tampa Bay Rowdies as the Rowdies transferred goalkeeper Nicolás Campisi to Miami FC.

+In March 2026, Hamid was hired as a joint assistant manager/goalkeeping coach by USL League One club Corpus Christi FC.
+On July 17, following the unavailability of goalkeeper James Talbot, the club added Hamid to their active roster.
+He had previously appeared on the bench in a 1–1 draw against One Knoxville SC in the USL Cup on July 11.